Joke: Classification systems

 As development of the GTVH progressed, a hierarchy of the KRs was established to partially restrict the options for lower-level KRs depending on the KRs defined above them.
 For example, a lightbulb joke (SI) will always be in the form of a riddle (NS).
 Outside of these restrictions, the KRs can create a multitude of combinations, enabling a researcher to select jokes for analysis which contain only one or two defined KRs.
 It also allows for an evaluation of the similarity or dissimilarity of jokes depending on the similarity of their labels.
 "The GTVH presents itself as a mechanism … of generating [or describing] an infinite number of jokes by combining the various values that each parameter can take. … Descriptively, to analyze a joke in the GTVH consists of listing the values of the 6 KRs (with the caveat that TA and LM may be empty)."
 This classification system provides a functional multi-dimensional label for any joke, and indeed any verbal humour.

 Joke and humour research

 Many academic disciplines lay claim to the study of jokes (and other forms of humour) as within their purview.
 Fortunately, there are enough jokes, good, bad and worse, to go around.
-Unfortunately, the studies of jokes from each of the interested disciplines bring to mind the tale of the blind men and an elephant where the observations, although accurate reflections of their own competent methodological inquiry, frequently fail to grasp the beast in its entirety.
+The studies of jokes from each of the interested disciplines bring to mind the tale of the blind men and an elephant where the observations, although accurate reflections of their own competent methodological inquiry, frequently fail to grasp the beast in its entirety.
 This attests to the joke as a traditional narrative form which is indeed complex, concise and complete in and of itself.
 It requires a "multidisciplinary, interdisciplinary, and cross-disciplinary field of inquiry" to truly appreciate these nuggets of cultural insight.